Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters: Introduction

 In this paper, we aim to construct two infinite families of strongly regular graphs whose parameters generalize the Denniston and dual Denniston parameters.
 For this purpose, we introduce the following concept.

-\begin{defn}[Partial difference set] Let $G$ be an additively written group of order $v$ and $D$ be a subset of G with $k$ elements such that the identity $0_G \notin D$.
-Then $D$ is called a $(v, k,\la,\mu)$ partial difference set (PDS) in $G$ if the expressions $g-h$, for $g$ and $h$ in $D$ with $g \ne h$, represent each element in $D$ exactly $\la$ times and represent each nonidentity element not in $D$ exactly $\mu$ times. \end{defn}
+\begin{definition}[Partial difference set] Let $G$ be an additively written group of order $v$ and $D$ be a subset of G with $k$ elements such that the identity $0_G \notin D$.
+Then $D$ is called a $(v, k,\la,\mu)$ partial difference set (PDS) in $G$ if the expressions $g-h$, for $g$ and $h$ in $D$ with $g \ne h$, represent each element in $D$ exactly $\la$ times and represent each nonidentity element not in $D$ exactly $\mu$ times. \end{definition}